bramtechs/static-curl-openssl/README.md

 like [Google Prefabs](https://github.com/android/ndk-samples/tree/main/prefab/curl-ssl)
 from the [ndk-examples](https://github.com/android/ndk-samples) repo that uses dynamic linking instead.
 Curl and OpenSSL are vulnerable dependencies that should be kept up to date!
-The repo has been archived to prevent bad practice.**
+The repo has been archived to discourage bad practice.**

 Original README